 The 16-mile approach into Thunder Basin felt extra long when views were scarce.

-I had completely underestimated the scale of Pasayten Wilderness on our first visit to the area three years ago.
+I had underestimated the scale of the Pasayten Wilderness during our first visit three years ago.